 Do you suffer from persistent pain?
 Remedial massage could be for you!

 Your Remedial Massage therapist is trained to assess your pain and apply a range of massage styles that are appropriate for your condition.
 Your remedial massage will often combine techniques such as trigger point release, deep tissue massage and sports massage techniques.

 A deep remedial massage can encourage blood flow to tight bands of muscle, improving oxygen supply and flushing out toxic chemicals in these muscles to effectively relax the tissues.
 Lighter treatments can still provide effective relief from pain and tightness by removing adhesions in the overlying fascial layer.
 You can discuss with your remedial therapist or physiotherapist the goals of your massage, who can recommend an appropriate treatment.

 The immediate benefits from your remedial massage therapy will include reduced pain, improved mobility, decreased stress and improved energy levels.
-You can book your remedial massage with your massage therapist or physiotherapist by following the link here.

 FREQUENTLY ASKED QUESTIONS